quarterback/quarterback/README.md

-Mostly derogtory thoughts about a world where consquential, opinionated infrastructure runs roughshod over decades of societal rails of trust.
+Mostly derogatory thoughts about a world where consquential, opinionated infrastructure runs roughshod over decades of societal rails of trust.
 My goal?
 Building systems that are built for people.

 ### Live Listening